maasa-k/maasa-k/README.md

 ## A bit about me...

 👋 Software Engineer here!
-The last 2 years have been spent working with a remote front-end team building new features, fixing bugs, reducing technical debt, and adding test coverage (unit tests, acceptance tests, and visual regression) for a complex community engagement web application.
+The last 2+ years have been spent working with a remote front-end team building new features, fixing bugs, reducing technical debt, and adding test coverage (unit tests, acceptance tests, and visual regression) for a complex community engagement web application.
 In this capacity, I have been able to sharpen essential programming skills, including debugging, pair programming, understanding legacy code, and independent research.
-Although primarily front-end focused, I have also dabbled in some of the back-end PHP/Laravel code as well.
+Although primarily working with VueJS, I have also dabbled in some of the back-end PHP/Laravel code as well.

 Previously, I spent a brief time as a contractor, making e-commerce websites accessible according to [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) standards.
 This experience was invaluable, as it has shaped me into a more thoughtful coder, keeping all types of users in mind when writing code and testing functionality in the UI.

-Cybersecurity is another territory that I am deeply interested in ([Darknet Diaries](https://darknetdiaries.com/episode/), an eye-opening podcast filled with incredible stories in various cyber and physical security spaces, has fueled my interest - I'd highly recommend it).
-Some of my spare time is spent educating myself on how to keep digital information secure.
+Currently, I'm digging back into React and learning NextJS!

 ## What I bring to the table